-19 What change, if any, should be made to the sentences in lines 18-19?
+What change, if any, should be made to the sentences in lines 18-19?

 - A Ziegfeld asked him to stay.
-With the show, he continued performing in the follies for several months. - B Ziegfeld asked him to stay with the show, and he continued performing in the follies for several months. - C Ziegfeld asked him, to stay with the show, continue performing in the follies, and perform in the follies for several months. - D No change
+With the show, he continued performing in the follies for several months. - B Ziegfeld asked him to stay with the show, and he continued performing in the follies for several months. - C Ziegfeld asked him, to stay with the show, continue performing in the follies, and perform in the follies for several months. - D no change

-Standard 5: Students will apply knowledge of grammar and rhetorical style to reading and writing.
+Standard 5: Students will expand and apply knowledge of grammar, usage, mechanics, and style to speak and write effectively, demonstrating standard usage when appropriate.